sportsfellows/sports-app/README.md

 // Review: Here are some general comments:

 // Review: Overall the readme is good, but there are some inconsistencies and pieces missing that you might want to add.

 // Review: In some instances you show a sample response, but in many you don't.
 It's usually nice to know what to expect.

 // Review: You have linked resources, which means you need to make some before you can make others, you might want to indicate when that is true.

+// Review: Overall I'd say you've done a great job showing what routes there are and how to use them, but I am at a loss for understanding how to actually do anything, or to what end.
+The app is so big and there are so many different things to do it feels overwhelming.
+It would be super helpful if you could provide some examples of how someone might actually use this, like a quick little demo/walkthrough to show not only how to interact with the routes, but in what order and to what end.

 [![Coverage Status](https://coveralls.io/repos/github/sportsfellows/sports-app/badge.svg?branch=master)](https://coveralls.io/github/sportsfellows/sports-app?branch=master)